+MODERN SLAVERY ACT TRANSPARENCY STATEMENT For the Financial Year ending March 31, 2020

 Introduction

 Our Company has a long-standing commitment to respect fundamental human rights.
-We conduct our business in ways that respect the human rights of our employees, the people we work with and the communities in which we operate.
+We conduct our business in ways that respect the human rights of our employees, the people we work with and thecommunities in which we operate.
 Slavery and human trafficking are direct violations of a person's most basic rights.
 We do not tolerate such abuses, or any other human rights abuses, in our direct operations, our indirect operations or our supply chain as a whole.

-Our understanding of modern slavery is based on the definitions set out in the UK Modern Slavery Act 2015 and is guided by the UN Universal Declaration of Human Rights and the conventions of the International Labor Organization (ILO), particularly relating to forced or compulsory labor.
+Our understanding of modern slavery is based on the definitions set out in the UK Modern Slavery Act 2015 and isguided by the UN Universal Declaration of Human Rights and the conventions of the International Labor Organization (ILO), particularly relating to forced or compulsory labor.

 We are aware of slavery and human trafficking in today's society, and we recognize the modern slavery risks that all businesses are exposed to, either within their own operations or in their supply chain.
 The actions outlined in this statement reflect the actions taken by our Company and its subsidiaries.
 By taking a global approach, this statement addresses the risks and priorities we are addressing throughout our operations and supply chain.

-This statement has been approved by the Board of Directors of Pyxus International, formally known as Alliance One International.
+This statement has been approved by the Alliance One International Board of Directors.

-J. Pieter Sikkel President and CEO
+Aroselon

+Alex Strohschoen

+President, Alliance One International

 Contents

 Our Business & Supply Chain 2

-Our Policies, Procedures and Standards 3
+Our Policies, Procedures and Standards ' +.

-Human Rights Due Diligence 4
+Human Rights Due Diligence 7

-Modern Slavery Training 5
+Modern Slavery Training 1

-Measuring the Effectiveness of Our Program 6
+Measuring the Effectiveness of Our Program 3

-^{}Cover photo and Page 11 photo provided by ECLT Foundation

-OUR BUSINESS & SUPPLY CHAIN

-AOI is an agricultural company that delivers value-added products and services to businesses and customers, and is a trusted provider of responsibly sourced, independently verified, sustainable and traceable products and ingredients.
+OUR BUSINESS & SUPPLY CHAIN AOI is a provider of high-quality, sustainable products that are produced through sustainable practices, fully traceable for social, environmental and agronomic information, and support the well-being of the farmers and communities with whom we work.
 We believe everything we do is to transform people's lives so that together we can grow a better world.